Author of The Forbidden Daughter & THE DOWRY BRIDE, Shobhan Bantwal was born and brought up in Belgaum until she married and settled in the USA.

-She came to the United States in an arranged marriage in the mid 1970’s.
+She came to the United States in an arranged marriage in the mid-1970’s.
 Her husband had been working and living in the U.S. for three years before they met.
 They have been happily married for 34 years and almost all those years they have been living in New Jersey.
-They have one married daughter and she has girl.

 She now works for a government agency in the U.S. She took up freelance journalism and fiction writing as a hobby only a few years ago.